 The title of this initiative is inspired by the well-known verse from the Brihadaranyaka Upanishad: “Lead me from the unreal to the real.
 Lead me from darkness to light.
 Lead me from death to immortality.
 Om.
 Peace, peace, peace”.
 The title “From Darkness to Light” is being used with permission from Firefly Yoga International.

 *The Yoga Barn and its teachers have adopted the above policy and take it very seriously.

 The co-founders have created and maintain a container which holds space for people to experience a personal shift - uplift hearts, heal old paradigms and reorient modern lifestyles on more spiritual and sustainable paths.

 At the core of it all, the vision of its co-founders has not only shaped the growth of The Yoga Barn, but, in turn, has also become a global influence of positive change in a growing yoga & wellness industry.

 Meghan Pappenheim, Co-Founder of The Yoga Barn, Director of The BaliSpirit Group & Executive Producer of The BaliSpirit Festival

-Once in college Meg found herself on a year-long travelling and s tudying journey through Italy, Greece and finally, Bali.
-On that trip Meg focused on the Language, Arts & Culture of Bali, c ompleting her BA in Art History, Anthropology and Asian studies with a focus on Indigenous Folk Art of Bali.
+Once in college Meg found herself on a year-long travelling and studying journey through Italy, Greece and finally, Bali.
+On that trip Meg focused on the Language, Arts & Culture of Bali, completing her BA in Art History, Anthropology and Asian studies with a focus on Indigenous Folk Art of Bali.
 That same fateful year, Meg met the man who later became her husband, Made ‘Dekgun’ Gunarta.
-Together, Meg and Dek have developed a vibrant group of companies that support various outreach & development programs (link to outreach programs info) in Bali .
+Together, Meg and Dek have inspired a vibrant group of companies that support various outreach & development programs in Bali .

 I Made Gunarta, Co-Founder of The Yoga Barn, Director of Community Relations & Co-Founder of The BaliSpirit Festival